Regional Effort to Address Homelessness

 This decision along with the recent Orange County Federal Court case presiding under Judge Carter significantly limits the City’s ability to manage and control homeless proliferation and public camping in our community.
 In order to comply with these Federal requirements and court decisions, and to ensure that the City maintains local control over enforcement of its own anti-camping ordinance in public areas, including public sidewalks, the City of Placentia along with the North SPA cities have identified two potential locations for Navigation Centers– one in Placentia and one in Buena Park.

-The proposed location at 527 Fee Ana Street was determined by identifying a location that is suitable for safely housing persons that are experiencing homelessness as well as addressing the following factors:
+The proposed location under consideration is located at 731 S. Melrose Street, which is located in an industrial portion of the City.
+The proposed location was identified as a suitable location for safely housing persons that are experiencing homelessness as well as addressing the following factors:

 - Siting for Industrial zone (meets SB2 zone criteria)

 - Property is available for purchase and can accommodate up to 100 beds per Federal lawsuit

 - Proximity to residential areas